 We probably sound like a broken record at this point, but we are strong supporters of starting your Disney day as early as possible, ideally at rope-drop when the park opens.
-This is especially important for those drinking around the world because it allows you to spread all the alcohol out over time, but it is just as important for guests on an alcohol-free adventure around Epcot.
+This is especially important for those drinking around the world because it allows you to spread all the alcohol out over time.
+But, it is just as important for guests on an alcohol-free adventure around Epcot.
 Remember: There are 11 different countries to visit at World Showcase.
-If you plan to eat around the world at Epcot, that is the tall order.
+If you plan to eat around the world at Epcot, that is the tall order, literally.
 By getting a jump on your day, you’re able to spread whatever it is you’re doing out into manageable chunks and intersperse it with lots of wandering through the pavilions.
 This is also key if you plan on doing all there is to do in Future World before starting your journey around World Showcase.

 2. Take Time to Explore